 Here’s our take on the best Hilton Honors credit cards to help you find the right one for your situation.

-- Best for welcome bonus: Hilton Honors Ascend Card from American Express
+- Best for welcome bonus: Hilton Honors American Express Surpass® Card

 - Best for free hotel nights: Hilton Honors American Express Aspire Card